stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-8.md

 In OpenRefine you can save or export the cleaned data or the entire project.
 Exporting the project as a whole means you are saving the data and all the information about the cleaning and data transformation steps you have done.
 Once you have saved a project, you can open it up again and pick up where you left off.
 The options for saving or exporting are:

-Save
+**Save**

-By default, OpenRefine is saving your project continuously.
-If you close OpenRefine and open it up again, you’ll see a list of your projects.
-You can click on any one of them to open it up again.
+By default, OpenRefine saves your project continuously.
+If you close OpenRefine and open it up again, you will see a list of your projects.
+You can click on any one of them to reopen it.

-Export cleaned data
+**Export cleaned data**

 You can export your cleaned data, with different file formats, for use in other tools for analysis.

 #### Activity 27

-Click Export in the top right and select the file type you want to export the data in.
-Tab-separated values (tsv) or Comma-separated values (csv) are good choices, as they are non-proprietary.
+- Click `Export` in the top right and select the file type for the data export.
+Tab-separated values (`tsv`) or Comma-separated values (`csv`) are good choices, as they are non-proprietary, but can easily be opened in programs like Excel, R, Python or the Unix shell.

-That file will be exported to your default Download directory.
-That file can then be opened in a spreadsheet program or imported into programs like R or Python.
+Any exported file will be saved to your default `Download` directory.

-Exporting a project
+**Exporting a project**

-You can also export the project files.
+You can also export project files as a whole.
 This is helpful if you wanted to send your raw data and cleaning steps to a collaborator, or share the information as a supplement to a publication.

-Activity 28
+#### Activity 28

-Click the Export button in the top right and select Export project.
+- Click the `Export` button in the top right and select `Export project`.

-A tar.gz file will download to your default Download directory.
-Depending on your browser you may have to confirm that you want to save the file.
-The downloaded tar.gz file is a folder of files which have been compressed.
+A `tar.gz` file will download to your default `Download` directory.
+Depending on your browser, you may have to confirm that you want to save the file.
+The downloaded `tar.gz` file is a folder of files which have been compressed.
 Linux and Mac machines will have software installed to automatically expand this type of file when you double-click on it.
-For Windows based machines you may have to install a utility like ‘7-zip’ to expand the file and see the files in the folder.
+For Windows-based machines, you may have to install a utility like '7-zip' to expand the zip file.

-After you have expanded the file look at the files that appear in this folder.
+After you have expanded the file, look at the files that appear in this folder.
 What files are here?
 What information do you think these files contain?

-Solution
+> **Solution**

-a history folder which contains a collection of zip files.
-Each of these files itself contains a change.txt file.
-These change.txt files are the records of each individual transformation that you did to your data.
+> - a history folder which contains a collection of zip files.
+Each of these files itself contains a `change.txt` file.
+> These `change.txt` files are the records of each individual transformation that you performed on your data.

-a data.zip file.
-When expanded, this zip file includes a file called data.txt which is a copy of your raw data.
+> - a data.zip file.
+When expanded, this zip file includes a file called `data.txt` which is a copy of your raw data.
 You may also see other files.

-Page Break

-Support and help
+### Support and help

-Will send via email after workshop

-Set up troubleshooting

-Installing OpenRefine in Window OS may require two things
+Installing OpenRefine on your own Windows computer may require two things:

-JAVA install
+- A JAVA install

-Move OpenRefine program folder to c:\program files

-Windows
+- Moving the OpenRefine program folder to `C:\program files`.
+You will need administrator privileges to do that in some cases.

+**Windows**

-Check that you have Firefox or Chrome browsers installed and set as your default browser.
+- Check that you have Firefox or Chrome browsers installed and set as your default browser.
 OpenRefine runs in your default browser.
 It will not run correctly in Internet Explorer.

-Download software version 3.2 from http://openrefine.org
+- Download the latest software version from [http://openrefine.org](http://openrefine.org).

-Unzip the downloaded file into a directory by right-clicking and selecting “Extract…”.
+- Unzip the downloaded file into a directory by right-clicking and selecting `Extract ...`.
 Name that directory something like OpenRefine.

-Go to your newly created OpenRefine directory.
+- Go to your newly created OpenRefine directory.

-Move the folder to your c:\programs files\
+- Move the folder to  `C:\program files`.

-Launch OpenRefine

-Click the openrefine.exe (this will launch a command prompt window, but you can ignore that and wait for the browser to launch)
+- Launch OpenRefine by clicking the `openrefine.exe` file (this will launch a command prompt window, but you can ignore that and wait for the browser to launch)

-If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.
+- If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

-Troubleshooting
+### Troubleshooting

-you may also need to install Java for Windows
+You may also need to install Java for Windows

-Check if your Windows is 32-bit or 64-bit help via: https://support.microsoft.com/en-au/help/15056/windows-32-64-bit-faq
+- Check if your Windows is 32-bit or 64-bit help via: [https://support.microsoft.com/en-au/help/15056/windows-32-64-bit-faq](https://support.microsoft.com/en-au/help/15056/windows-32-64-bit-faq).

-Select appropriate bit download
+- Select appropriate bit download

 (32-bit via: https://www.java.com/en/download/

 (64-bit  via:  https://www.java.com/en/download/manual.jsp  and

-select Windows Offline (64-bit) version
+- Select Windows Offline (64-bit) version

-Choose the folder location.
+- Choose the folder location.
 Save the file to c:\program files\

-Close all applications including the browser.
+- Close all applications including the browser.

-Double-click on the saved file icon to start the installation process
+- Double-click on the saved file icon to start the installation process.

 https://www.howtogeek.com/129178/why-does-64-bit-windows-need-a-separate-program-files-x86-folder/